 - Constructing box culverts inside the Route 123 interchange for shared use path

-- Constructing retaining walls near Jermantown Road
+- Constructing retaining walls near Jermantown Road and Route 123

 - Grading, excavating, clearing trees and brush and drainage installation at the Route 28, Route 123, Route 50 and I-495 interchanges and other places where work zones are set up along the corridor